lvjhn/nim-x2j/README.md

 # nim-x2j
 A very tiny simple unbundled nim helper module for converting simple XML documents to JsonNode objects. **Everything must be wrapped in tags**.
-You can use a custom tag like `<raw></raw>` to represent raw portions of your XML code.
+You can use a custom tag like `<raw>Raw Content</raw>` to represent raw portions of your XML code.
+This does not handle `cdata` stuff =(.
+You might want to write your own parser =D which is easy.

 The program converts the following XML representation.
 ```xml